Very few small business owners have an interest in accounting.

 First, you can pull together your own statement and create the document using a spreadsheet.
 Tools like Excel and Google Sheets have templates.
 We’ve created a simple profit and loss statement template for you to use here.
-Or, you can use small business accounting software like Freshbooks.

 Either way, you’ll need the same data.
 And the best thing is, you should already have all the data you need.

 Let’s have a look at the basic tips to build a profit and loss statement:

 - Choose a time frame.
 Will you be assessing business progress monthly, quarterly, or annually?
 Keep in mind that short time frames probably won’t yield any meaningful data, e.g., anything less than a month.
 On the other hand, you don’t want to overwhelm yourself by digging into years and years worth of data.